GadidGC/task-management/README.md

-# Ravn React Task Management App
+# Ravn React Task Management App - Challenge made in 3 days

 Welcome to the Ravn React Task Management App project!
 This application allows users to manage tasks efficiently, featuring a clean and intuitive interface.
 Below you'll find all the necessary information to set up and run the project, along with a summary of the implemented features and technologies used.